 If you notice cracked or missing mortar on/in your chimney, ensure you replace this as soon as possible.
-This is critical since the mortar holds the chimney bricks in place, and if any brick falls out, it could cause damage to your roof.
+This is critical part of roof maintenance since the mortar holds the chimney bricks in place, and if any brick falls out, it could cause damage to your roof.

 7. Prevent Ice Dam Formation

 Ice dams may be pretty to look at, but they spell doom for your roof as they build-up, and repairing roof damage from ice dams is costly and intensive.
 Ensure you take steps to insulate your house and roof to keep your roof cool and at the same temperature as the external environment.
 This will keep snow closest to the roof from melting into water, and freezing onto the colder parts of your roof.